 Shopping for houses online is convenient, easy, and fun.
 There are a few things you’ll want to know in advance.

-First, none of the real estate portals price homes accurately.
+First, national real estate portals don't have accurate home prices.
 In fact, Zillow’s home price estimates, called Zestimates, are off by about 8% nationally.
 The accuracy can drop even further when drilling down to specific towns and neighborhoods.
-Zestimate inaccuracy isn’t necessarily a bad thing, it’s just something a smart home shopper should know.
+Zestimate inaccuracy isn't necessarily a bad thing, it’s just something a smart home shopper should know.

 There’s a strategy that can help you deal with Zestimates.
 The 8% inaccuracy cited above can swing in either direction.
 Zestimates can be high or low.
 Here’s what that means to you: If you are pre-approved for a $400,000 loan, that means you could include searches on homes up to $432,000 (8% greater than the $400,000 baseline approval).
 You real estate agent can help you fine tune your choices.
 An experienced realtor, with a good understanding of the local market, will have a sense about which homes may be negotiated down to a price you can afford.

 Second, listings on big real estate portals are not always up-to-date.
-Only a Multiple Listing Services (MLS), used by real estate agents, reflects the most up-to-date inventory in a given market.
+Only a Multiple Listing Service (MLS), used by real estate agents, reflects the most up-to-date inventory in a given market.